The current UK Board of Trustees consists of Dermot Trimble (Chair), Mark Silver (Treasurer), Edward Amies, Alice Fox and Hallam Goad.

 Archbishop Desmond Tutu “I am deeply moved by Epic Arts’ determination to see lives transformed through the arts and by their commitment to fight injustices that affect people with disabilities.
 Epic Arts opens our eyes to our common humanity so that all of us can flourish.”

-Rachel Elliott (née Duncombe-Anderson) Rachel worked in various capacities with Epic including Director the UK office of Epic Arts for three years.
-She stepped down in 2011 to focus on her nursing career and amongst many other assignments worked with the Ebola crisis in Sierra Leone.
+Rachel Elliott (née Duncombe-Anderson) Rachel worked in various capacities within Epic including Managing Director of the UK office of Epic Arts for five years.
+She stepped down in 2012 to focus on working in health, and continues to act as a freelancer artist – both as an arts consultant and visual arts practitioner.

 Emma Vernon-Harcourt (née Langrish) Emma was Director of Operations up until 2006 when she moved onto Consultancy work and in 2012 formed Rounded Rhythm, an Inclusive Arts organisation working in the south of England.